Skip to main content

 Overview

 Custom rules allow you to create text-based instructions that all AI models will follow when interacting with your project.
 These rules act as guardrails and conventions that are consistently respected across all interactions with your codebase.
+Rules can be managed through both the file system and the built-in UI interface.

 Rule Format